 SIGNATURE TLV should contain sequence number at least when AES-CCM protection via Security TLV is not used.

-Comment i-15
+Comment i-15 (p36, line 12)

 Signature TLV should be optional when S-bit is 1 and Security TLV is used.
 One case is when a message is sent to a two-member group which is equivalent to pairwise SA, then Message Authentication is sufficient and digital signature is not needed.